nrc1231/Mesa-RAS-Study/README.md

 ---

-# Execution Summary
+# To start the simulation

-The complete workflow is:
+The complete execute order is:

 Start Lingua Franca server
 ↓